-- ADOT Environmental Assessment (EA) and Environmental Impact Statement (EIS) Guidance (Appendix) - Federal Highway Administration Environmental Justice Reference Guide - Environmental Protection Agency (EPA) Promising Practices for Environmental Justice Methodologies in NEPA Review
+- ADOT Environmental Assessment (EA) and Environmental Impact Statement (EIS) Guidance (Appendix) - FHWA Memorandum: Guidance on Environmental Justice and NEPA (2011) - Federal Interagency Working Group on Environmental Justice & NEPA Committee's "Promising Practices for EJ Methodologies in NEPA Reviews"

 As outlined in the ADOT EA and EIS Guidance, there is no difference in how EJ analysis is completed between an EA and an EIS.
 While the same fundamental data collection will be complete for all NEPA classes of action, the level of detailed analysis completed for EJ considerations will ultimately be dependent on the degree of the proposed project improvements and the associated anticipated impacts (beneficial and/or non-beneficial).
 The following guidelines below provide ADOT best practices for organizing an initial analysis for this topic in NEPA documents: